gkffzs/CEID/README.md

 as an undergraduate student of the [Computer Engineering & Informatics Department](https://www.ceid.upatras.gr/) (CEID) at the [University of Patras](http://www.upatras.gr/).
 These are projects that, on the one hand, I was allowed to upload, and on the other hand, their being online on GitHub as standalones was meaningful.
 All descriptions are in English, although some comments and most reports and assignments are in Greek.
-In general, there will be many updates.

 #### List of courses
 The following list is not an exhaustive list, but a list of selected projects for a few courses.
 The complete course